 We love the super-spacious Sanchaya Suite, decorated in chic shades of cream and caramel.
 Each room has an enormous private veranda with padded sunloungers and a guaranteed view of the sea.
 The bamboo-clad, one-bedroom villas in the Lawan Village are ideal for privacy-seeking couples: looking out over a man-made lagoon, each one has a king-size bed draped in romantic, white-linen hangings.

 The 50-metre-long, salt-chlorinated infinity pool – known as the ‘Tasanee Pool’, which translates as ‘beautiful view’ in Thai – is aptly named: it’s situated in front of the main building and overlooks the South China Sea.
 Waiters will bring you snacks served tempo doeloe – in a hanging basket suspended from a pole, as is typical in Asia – while you laze in the sunshine.
 The pool even has submerged chaises longues in its shallow wading section, so you can cool off without the exertion of actually swimming…

 The Sanchaya Spa has a choice of indoor and outdoor treatment rooms (in case you can’t bear to miss a minute of the sunshine).
-Try the herbal massage – which uses locally-grown fresh ginger – while sipping on a steaming cup of the hotel’s own-blend, chakra-balancing tea, or opt for the invigorating Kawasaki Massage to boost the complexion and reduce crows feet.
-There’s also a high-tech gym open round the clock, with personal trainers on hand to help hone your technique
+Treatments use all-natural Sodashi products: try a massage with heated volcanic stones or the signature Samadara ultimate age-defying facial, which includes a rose-quartz-crystal massage, for fresh dewy skin.
+There’s also a high-tech gym open round the clock, with personal trainers on hand to help hone your technique.

 Silk pyjamas for in-room lounging are a must; pack your best sarongs and beachwear labels for posing by the infinity pool.